-ROBERTSON COUNTY TENNESSEE: (Smokey Barn News) – As we embrace the next few weeks of limitations designed to “flatten the curve,” some local government entities, groups and businesses are adjusting their hours or closing altogether.
+ROBERTSON COUNTY TENNESSEE: (Smokey Barn News) – As we embrace the presence of COVID-19 and limitations designed to “flatten the curve,” some local government entities, groups and businesses are adjusting their hours and policies.

 ***********Scroll below for family resources, license and plate renewals, blood drives, marriage licenses, property tax info and more…